jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 ![top bar](top_bar.png)

-> If you don't find *Geometry Nodes* tab, hover your cursor on the top bar and press <kbd>MMB</kbd> to pan the bar to the left to find *Geometry Nodes*.
-Have it in mind that anywhere in Blender, <kbd>MMB</kbd> is used for panning; in 3dView, panels etc.
+> If you don't find *Geometry Nodes* tab, hover your cursor on the top bar and hold <kbd>MMB</kbd> to pan the bar to the left to find *Geometry Nodes*.
+It is worth noting that anywhere in Blender, <kbd>MMB</kbd> is used for panning; in 3dView, panels etc.
 {: .prompt-tip}

 Now select the HEALPix sphere you imported, and click on the <kbd>+  New</kbd> button on top of the geo-nodes panel.
 Now you will see an input mesh and an output that are the same at the moment: